Economic commentary

 Summary

-- Business activity rose across most major global economies in March, except Japan.
-Service sector performance was stronger; manufacturing contracted in the UK, Eurozone and Japan.
+- Business activity rose across most major economies in May, except China.
+Service sector performance was generally stronger while manufacturing declined in the UK, Eurozone and Japan.

-- UK consumer price inflation rose by 2.6% over the year to March, down from 2.8% in February, and remaining above the Bank of England’s target of 2%.
+- UK consumer price inflation rose by 3.4% over the year to May, down slightly from 3.5% in April, but remaining above the Bank of England’s target of 2%.

-- There are signs that the labour market is cooling as the number of payrolled employees decreased by 11,000 (-0.4%) over the year to March (the fourth consecutive monthly fall).
-However, 26% of businesses continue to report worker shortages.
+- The labour market continues to cool as the number of payrolled employees decreased by 23,000 (-0.9%) over the year to May (the sixth consecutive monthly fall).
+22% of businesses continue to report worker shortages but the proportion has been falling since March.

 Recent economic data